 Hello from my world cruise on board Fred.
 Olsen Cruise Line’s Black Watch.
 Our latest port of call is Brisbane Australia where we will enjoy the heat of summer and some cuddling with animals.
+This place gets really hot during the summer.
+Luckily, the residents can take advantage of the air conditioning offered at https://iceblast.com.au/ if they want to seek refuge from the Sun.
 In case you didn’t know, Brisbane Australia is the capital of Queensland the third most populous city in the country.

 Our Arrival Into Brisbane